j4y/developerportal/pages/platforms/android.md

 SDK Developer Guide Release 2.0

-## What’s in the SDK

-The Affdex SDK package consists of the following:

-*   docs, the folder containing documentation.
-In the javadoc subfolder, start with index.html.
-*   libs, the folder containing Affdex SDK libraries that your app will link against assets, the folder containing files needed by the SDK

 ## Requirements & Dependencies

 The Affdex SDK requires a device running Android API 16 or above.